fabiankaraben/docsarchive-dev/content/typescript/5.1/tutorials/babel-with-typescript.md

 This is a common pattern for projects with existing build infrastructure which may have been ported from a JavaScript codebase to TypeScript.

-This technique is a hybrid approach, using Babel’s [preset-typescript](https://babeljs.io/docs/en/babel-preset-typescript) to generate your JS files, and then using TypeScript to do type checking and `.d.ts` file generation.
+This technique is a hybrid approach, using Babel’s [preset-typescript ↗](https://babeljs.io/docs/en/babel-preset-typescript) to generate your JS files, and then using TypeScript to do type checking and `.d.ts` file generation.

 By using babel’s support for TypeScript, you get the ability to work with existing build pipelines and are more likely to have a faster JS emit time because Babel does not type check your code.